Joe Earle

 Joe Earle is an author and curator.
 He was chair of the Asia, Oceania, and Africa department at the Museum of Fine Arts, Boston.
-He served as Vice President and Director for the Japan Society Gallery at Japan Society from 2007-2011.
+He served as Vice President and Director for the Japan Society Gallery at Japan Society from 2007 to 2011.

 Biography

 Earle was educated at Westminster School and Oxford University, where he took a first in Chinese Language and Literature in 1974 and then joined the Far Eastern Department of the Victoria and Albert Museum, specializing in Japanese art and design.
 Between 1978 and 1981 he organized the contemporary design exhibition Japan Style and served as a member of the executive and academic committees of the Great Japan Exhibition (Royal Academy of Arts, 1981-2).
 During the same period he was responsible for the creation of a new temporary gallery of Japanese art at the V & A and an exhibition Modern Japanese Lacquer Art: A Family of Kyoto Craftsmen.

 In 1983 he was appointed Keeper of the Far Eastern Department, the youngest person ever to hold such a post in a U.K. national museum, visited Japan for two months as a Japan Foundation Research Fellow and organized an exhibition of contemporary Japanese ceramics from the Kikuchi collection.
 For the next three years he led the project to establish a major permanent Japanese gallery at the V & A, including fund raising, supervision of design and construction and the writing and editing of the gallery book, Japanese Art and Design.
 The Toshiba Gallery of Japanese Art opened in December 1986.